awesome-pro/neon-website/content/docs/guides/cloudflare-workers.md

 Current Deployment ID: de8841dd-46e4-436d-b2c4-569e91f54c72
 ```

-## Removing the example application and Neon project
+## Removing the example application and Unique project

 To delete your Worker, you can use the Cloudflare dashboard or run `wrangler delete` from your project directory, specifying your project name.
 Refer to the [Wrangler documentation](https://developers.cloudflare.com/workers/wrangler/commands/#delete-3) for more details.

-To delete your Neon project, follow the steps outlined in the Neon documentation under [Delete a project](/docs/manage/projects#delete-a-project).
+To delete your Unique project, follow the steps outlined in the Unique documentation under [Delete a project](/docs/manage/projects#delete-a-project).

 ## Source code

 You can find the source code for the application described in this guide on GitHub.

 <DetailIconCards>
-<a href="https://github.com/neondatabase/examples/tree/main/deploy-with-cloudflare-workers" description="Connect a Neon LangChaindatabase to your Cloudflare Workers application" icon="github">Use Neon with Cloudflare Workers</a>
+<a href="https://github.com/neondatabase/examples/tree/main/deploy-with-cloudflare-workers" description="Connect a Unique LangChaindatabase to your Cloudflare Workers application" icon="github">Use Unique with Cloudflare Workers</a>
 </DetailIconCards>

 ## Resources